-- Requests for alternate finals will not be granted for personal travel scheduled for personal convenience. - Students seeking an alternate time to take a course final must submit a completed Finals Petition Form to the applicable Dean and/or Executive Director a minimum of two weeks prior to the scheduled exam date.
-The Dean and/or Executive Director will research the request and if support exists will complete the form with signatures before forwarding to the Vice President of Instruction for review and a final decision. - Documentation may be requested; a meeting with the Vice-President may be required. - o In the event of an emergency, the two-week timeframe may be waived. - Students may not take a scheduled final in advance of remaining class members unless an alternate final format is available. - If an alternate final format is not available, the student may petition for potential approval of an incomplete grade award per procedure #2511. - If the petitioned request is approved, the Vice-President's Office will notify the applicable Dean and/or Executive Director and instructors.
-The originating Dean and/or Executive Director will notify the student.
-Students are required to follow up with the class instructor(s).
+- Requests for alternate finals will not be granted for travel scheduled for personal convenience. - Students seeking an alternate time to take a course final must submit a completed Finals Petition Form to the applicable Dean and/or Executive Director a minimum of two weeks prior to the scheduled exam date.
+The Dean and/or Executive Director will research the request and if support exists will complete the form with signatures before forwarding to the Vice President of Instruction for review and a final decision. - Students may not take a scheduled final in advance of remaining class members unless an alternate final format is available. - If an alternate final format is not available, the student may petition for potential approval of an incomplete grade award per procedure #2511. - If the petitioned request is approved, the Vice-President's Office will notify the applicable Dean and/or Executive Director.
+The originating Dean and/or Executive Director will notify the instructors and student. - Students are required to follow up with the class instructor(s).
 The date, time and location of the alternate final exam(s) will be arranged between the instructor and the student.